Outreach

 Norway 2019

 Kulshan Chorus embarks on self-funded tours to bring music to others and engage in cultural exchanges.
 All chorus members who take part in these tours are required to front their own costs.
-In the past we have enjoyed Norway, Croatia, France, Ecuador, Romania, Switzerland, Costa Rica and several other areas.
+In the past we have enjoyed Greece, Norway, Croatia, France, Ecuador, Romania, Switzerland, Costa Rica and several other areas.
 Listening to the music of a culture is one of the truest ways of understanding people.

 We visit and perform for rural groups and communities that have seldom had the opportunity to engage in cultural/musical exchange.
 We share the spirit and soul of the Kulshan Chorus in churches, caves, sea ports, mountain tops, islands, castles, markets, and old town squares.
 We learn indigenous songs to perform and meet and learn from numerous local folklore dance and singing groups.